Mesh44/OKE-LAB/OKE-LAB/3-start-ingestion/ingest.md

 ## Introduction

-*   Add details
+In this Lab you will download, configure and install a Helm chart to enable Kubernetes logs to be captured and sent to OCI Logging Analytics.
+Helm charts are simply a bunch of Kubernetes YAML manifests combined into a single package, which can be advertised to your Kubernetes clusters.
+Installing, upgrading and deleting Helm Charts into your cluster is as easy and really simplifies the deployment.

-Estimated time: ?
+##### Estimated time: ?

 ##### Objectives

-*   Download HELM
+*   Download the OKE Helm Chart
+*   Configure the Chart
-*   Install HELM
+*   Install the Chart into the OKE cluster
-*   ?

 ##### Prerequisites

-*   Ensure that Lab 2 – Prerequisites lab is completed
+*   Ensure that Lab2: Prerequisites for sending Logs has been completed.
-*   Also ?

 ## Task 1: Download HELM Chart.

-##### Introduction

-In this task we will download the Helm charts and ??

-1. From your browser go to [https://github.com/oracle-quickstart/oci-kubernetes-monitoring](https://github.com/oracle-quickstart/oci-kubernetes-monitoring)
+1. To download the OKE Helm Chart copy [https://github.com/oracle-quickstart/oci-kubernetes-monitoring](https://github.com/oracle-quickstart/oci-kubernetes-monitoring) into your browser.

 ```
 <copy>https://github.com/oracle-quickstart/oci-kubernetes-monitoring</copy>
 ```

-2. Press Code and download the Zip file to your local desktop
+2. Click on **Code** and then click on **Download Zip**.
+Download the file to your local desktop.

 ![Image alt text](images/11.jpg "Image title")